Huang Feng

-Huang Feng (黃楓) (born 7 January 1919) is a Chinese-born Hong Kong-based film director, screenwriter and actor.
+Huang Feng (黃楓) (born 7 January 1919) was a Chinese-born Hong Kong–based film director, screenwriter and actor.

 Huang was a native of Hefei, Anhui, China.
 He started his career as an actor, then became a screenwriter and assistant director, before being promoted to a director by Raymond Chow.
 He is credited with discovering martial artist and actress Angela Mao.
 Huang announced his retirement in 1980.